Foreign Agricultural Service.

 The Trade Act of 2002 (P.L.
 107-210) amended the Trade Act of 1974 (19 U.S.C.
 2551, et seq.) to add a new chapter 6, which establishes a program of trade adjustment assistance for farmers, providing both technical assistance and cash benefits to producers.
 The statute authorizes an appropriation of not more than $90 million for each fiscal year 2003 through 2007 to carry out the program.

-Producers may petition for adjustment assistance in subsequent years.
-Petitions will be reviewed and approved if prices remain at or below the same 80 percent threshold as the initial year of adjustment assistance, and if imports have continued to increase and contributed importantly to the decline in prices.
+Producers may receive adjustment assistance in subsequent years.
+The Administrator will review and re-certify a petition for a subsequent qualifying year if prices remain at or below the same 80 percent threshold as the initial year of adjustment assistance, and if imports continue to increase and contribute importantly to the decline in prices.

 List of Subjects in 7 CFR Part 1580

-- Agricultural commodities imports; reporting and record keeping requirements; and trade adjustment assistance
+- Agricultural commodity imports; reporting and record keeping requirements; and trade adjustment assistance

 PART 1580—TRADE ADJUSTMENT ASSISTANCE FOR FARMERS